pedroknup/ts-boilerplate/README.md

 ## Web Service

-This RESTful Web Service makes use of TypeORM to automatically generate models based on our database.
-In that way, we can deal with our stored data as objects, ideal for a typed environment (TypeScript).
-Every (or almost) endpoints are previously validated and authenticated via a middleware.
-So if the request doesn't have a valid token (JWT), it will return a 401/403 code right away.
+This RESTful Web Service makes use of TypeORM to automatically generate models based on the database.
+In that way, we can deal with our stored data as objects, ideal for a typed environment (TypeScript in this case).
+Every (or almost) endpoint is previously validated and authenticated via a middleware.
+So if the request doesn't have a valid token (JWT), it will return a 401/403 response code right away.
 If the token is valid, the controller will receive the authenticated user and, at that point, it's guaranteed the user is properly authenticated.

 *What is a JWT and why we use it to make stateless authentications* [*5 Easy Steps to Understanding JSON Web Tokens (JWT)*